Growing paraeducator talent—because our students with special needs deserve the best.

 Dr. Kathleen Adolt-Silva holds a doctorate of education, with a specialization in special education.
-She became personally invested in special education through having family members who are deaf or dyslexic.
+She is a former special education administrator, educator, and trainer.
 Kelly Education is proud to have her on our team as our in-house expert, as she uses her talents to improve special education talent at schools across the United States.

 You need the best and brightest.